PAWorkzoneAutomation/PAWorkzoneAutomation.github.io/_build/html/_sources/Introduction to the Project.rst.txt

 --------------------------------------

 * `The OpenCDA project (UCLA mobility lab)`_ : A SIMULATION tool integrated with a prototype cooperative driving automation (CDA; see SAE J3216) pipeline as well as regular automated driving components (e.g., perception, localization, planning, control).
+* `Michael Baker International`_ : A leading provider of engineering and consulting services.

 Publications
 -------------------